So Many Ways to Say Thank You!

 Award Review Process

-The nomination form is reviewed by a committee comprised of past recipients, HR Director and COO.
-Recipients are announced at the annual Staff Appreciation Lunch in April.
+The nomination form is reviewed by a committee comprised of past recipients, Assistant Dean of HR and Administration, and Senior Vice Dean/CAO.
+Recipients are honored at the annual Staff Appreciation lunch each spring.

 Other Haas Recognition Practices